WangChengYeh/mcp_word/tool.md

 <a id="op-listStyles"></a>
 ## listStyles

-Purpose: provide a list of style names that can be used with `applyStyle` and `table.applyStyle`.
+Purpose: provide a list of style names that can be used with `applyStyle`.
 Use this to power style pickers or validate style names.

 Socket.IO event: `word:listStyles`